sunnynevarekar/Road-Segmentation/README.md

 This repository contains code for training and evaluating a custom Unet model to segment roads from satelite images.

+### Dataset
+The dataset can be downloaded from this [kaggle link](https://www.kaggle.com/insaff/massachusetts-roads-dataset).
+Some of the images in training set does not have corresponding masks.
+The training code filters out those images.
+All the images are of size 1500x1500.
+Code of data analysis is in [this notebook](notebooks/data_analysis.ipynb).

 ### Model Architecture